rwegener2/sarp_lessons/index.md

-# Welcome to the SARP Programming Website
+# Welcome to SARP Programming

-[SARP](https://www.nasa.gov/centers/ames/earthscience/programs/airbornescience/studentairborneresearchprogram) is a NASA-run reasearch intership for earth science undergraduates held in California, USA every summer.
-This website hosts content for the programming portion of the internship.
+The [NASA Student Airborne Research Program (SARP)](https://www.nasa.gov/centers/ames/earthscience/programs/airbornescience/studentairborneresearchprogram) is a reasearch internship for earth science undergraduates held in California, USA every summer.
+The program is an 8-week long program for students to get hands on experience with NASA research and data.
+This website hosts the online content for the programming instruction for the internship.

+## Website Organization
-The contents of this site include:
+The contents of this website is split into three sections:

-* lessons - notebooks used in a lesson during the first two weeks, coding-intenstive part of the internship.
-Many lessons include practie problems and answers in that section below
+* **Lessons** - Notebooks used for a lesson during the two code-intensive weeks.
+Many lessons include practice problems and answers in the Practice Sheets section
-* additional lectures - less formal notebooks accompanying more sporadic as-needed instruction throughout the summer
+* **Additional Lectures** - Less formal notebooks accompanying more sporadic as-needed instruction throughout the summer
-* practice sheets - notebooks with practice problems to accompany some of the lessons
+* **Practice Sheets** - Notebooks with practice problems to accompany some of the lessons

+### Data Format Tracks
-Lessons are divided into two groups:
+The Lessons section is divided into subsections based on data format.
+The two data format groups for SARP are:
-1. gridded data - data that fills a mesh represting data in space.
-These are often satellite images
+1. gridded data - data in an array format that representing information in space.
+This format is often used for satellite images or model output.
-2. tabular data - data with rows and columns; the type of data that would fit in an excel sheet
+2. tabular data - data with rows and columns.
+This is data that would fit well in an excel sheet

+There is also a General Python section, which contains material relevant for anyone learning Python.
+In SARP everyone will work on the General Python section together, then we will split into two groups based on the two data formats described above.

+## Table of Contents

 ```{tableofcontents}
 ```